How It Works

 The Void, much like every other rally (see 'Other Rally Links' page) is part scavenger hunt, part trivia quiz, part poker run, part marathon, and all done on a motorcycle.
 The goal is to have the most points at the end of the event.
 Points are acquired by visiting Bonus Locations and properly satisfying their requirements.
 Every Bonus Location gets an assigned point value; complete the requirements, get the points; Sounds easy, eh?

 Bonus Locations and their assigned points values are determined by the Rallymasters; who then relay this information to the riders.
 Rallymasters often have a “theme” or some underlying connection among all of the Bonus Locations.
-For instance, in the 2008 Void the bulk of the Bonus Locations were golf themed and in 2007 it was a red-neck theme.
+For instance, in the 2015 Void the bulk of the Bonus Locations were movie and TV themed and in 2016 they played "Yahtzee".
 Bonus Locations are sometimes selected because they are sentimental like the grave of a friend or relative, or purposeful like making a purchase from a rally sponsor.
 Other times, the Location is selected because of where it is: a breathtaking overlook; down a long twisty section of mountain road; or a crowded beachfront boardwalk.

 Not all Bonus Locations are created equally and it would be considered unusual if they all had the same value.
 A Location’s point assignment is based upon any one of several factors.
 Some of the variables that play into a bonus’ value could include its proximity to other bonii, condition/type of road access, and “ease of acquisition”.
 As you will find out by reading various rally veterans’ ride reports, Rallymasters are not “normal” by any stretch; so be prepared for twists and turns along the way.